luser-dr00g/inca/README.md

      ; execute command string array
      $ convert array to command-string type
-     'w  call function w with y as right arg
+     'w  call function w with y as right arg function may be a variable containing code (with colon :), eg. square s<:y.y
+             's6
+        36
+         or a parenthesized expression, without colon :
+             '(y.y)6
+        36

 dyadic functions d  AdW